Pompeo meets Chinese officials amid Bolton book revelations

+The meeting, which lasted more than six hours including a lunch break, wrapped up about 3:50 p.m.
+Hawaii time (0150 Thursday GMT), said a senior State Department official who attended it.

-The discussions, which are expected to cover a wide range of contentious issues that have sent relations between the two countries plummeting, got underway shortly after explosive details from a new book by Trump’s former national security adviser John Bolton began to emerge in news reports.
+The discussions, which were expected to cover a wide range of contentious issues that have sent relations between the two countries plummeting, got underway shortly after explosive details from a new book by Trump’s former national security adviser John Bolton began to emerge.

-In the book, Bolton alleges that Trump sought China’s help in winning reelection in 2020 by ending a trade war and encouraged Chinese President Xi Jinping to build concentration camps for Uighur Muslims in western China, according to an excerpt published in The Wall Street Journal.
+Bolton alleges that Trump sought China’s help in winning reelection in 2020 by ending a trade war and encouraged Chinese President Xi Jinping to build concentration camps for Uighur Muslims in western China.

 On Wednesday, Trump signed a bill that seeks to punish China for its crackdown on the Uighurs and other ethnic minorities.
 The legislation, which Congress passed with little opposition, includes sanctions on Chinese officials involved in the mass surveillance and detention.

-In his book, Bolton writes that Trump appealed for Xi’s help in getting a second term at a G-20 leaders dinner in Osaka, Japan, according to the excerpt published by the Journal.
+In his book, Bolton writes that Trump appealed for Xi’s help in getting a second term at a G-20 leaders dinner in Osaka, Japan.

 “Trump then, stunningly, turned the conversation to the coming U.S. presidential election, alluding to China’s economic capability and pleading with Xi to ensure he’d win.
 He stressed the importance of farmers and increased Chinese purchases of soybeans and wheat in the electoral outcome,” Bolton wrote.

-The New York Times, meanwhile, reported that Bolton wrote that Pompeo, who led Trump’s early outreach to North Korean leader Kim Jong Un before handing the reins to Biegun, was highly skeptical of the effort and never believed a deal was possible.
+Bolton also wrote that Pompeo, who led Trump’s early outreach to North Korean leader Kim Jong Un before handing the reins to Biegun, was highly skeptical of the effort and never believed a deal was possible.
 Biegun’s presence at the Hawaii meeting suggested that deadlocked U.S.-North Korea talks would also be a topic of conversation.

 The State Department had no comment on any aspect of Bolton’s book and referred questions to the White House.